ibrahimcinaroglu/Malaga-Streetview-Challenge/README.md

 rain |  25 Nov 2014
 snow | 3 Feb 2015
 sun | 10 Mar 2015

+## Provided Files
+The following files are provides with this release of the RobotCar Seasons dataset in various
+directories:
+* `3D-models/`: Contains the 3D models created from the reference images.
+* `extrinsics/`: Contains the extrinsic camera calibration between the three cameras used in the dataset.
+* `images/`: Contains the images of the RobotCar Seasons dataset.
+* `intrinsics/`: Contains the intrinsic calibrations of the three cameras used in the dataset.

 ### License
 All files provided by Malaga-Streetview-Challenge dataset are licensed under a